sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/data-modeling-intro/README.md

 There are other relationships in data modeling that are more nuanced, but they're subsets of these three types.

-At their simplest, ERDs use a box for entities that describes the the attributes or properties of that entity.
+At their simplest, ERDs use a box for entities that describes the name and optionally the attributes of that entity:

 ![ERD of a book table](assets/erd-1.png)